 Equipping scholars with the best content and the skills to use it.
 The Libraries provide access to tens of millions of items, both physical and digital, and to collections from libraries worldwide.
-Library specialists led nearly 300 classes last year to help people navigate resources, manage data, or think critically as consumers and creators of information.
+Library specialists help people navigate resources, manage data, or think critically as consumers and creators of information, and play a critical role in supporting computational research across MIT.